biorobaw/FAIRIS/README.md

 To test if FAIRIS has been set up properly, follow these steps:

-1. Launch Webots and open the world file located in `FAIRIS -> WebotsSim -> worlds -> StartingWorld.wbt`.
+1. Launch Webots and open the world file located in `FAIRIS -> Simulation -> worlds -> StartingWorld.wbt`.
 2. Once Webots loads the world, you should see the Example controller running, which adds walls and places the robot in a starting location.
 3. The robot will perform 8 actions, after which the simulation will reset.
 4. By selecting the play button on the Webots interface, you will see this process repeat.